 Next, Google will present you with the options again.
 If you’re ready to delete your Gmail account, click on Delete a Google Service.

 Once you click on Delete a Google service, you’ll be prompted for your password and possibly a Google verification code will be sent to you by text or other verification.
 This, of course, is meant to ensure you don’t delete your account by accident and that no one else got access to your account.

 The next screen will give you the option again to DOWNLOAD DATA which you can do, then below that, it’ll list the Google services you have associated with this Google account, such as Gmail and YouTube, with a trash can icon to the right of each service.

-On the next window, click the trash icon beside Gmail to delete the Gmail account and all its emails that you have saved in there.
+On the next window, click the trash icon beside Gmail to delete the Gmail account and all the emails attached to that account.
 Next, click on the trash can icon to delete your Gmail account.
 Google may ask you to verify your identity with another Google verification text.

 You’ll be asked to provide a different non-Google email address before you can proceed.
 This non-Gmail address is for signing in to other Google services like Google Play, Docs or Calendar.

 Enter the non-Gmail email address then click Send Verification Email.

 Check your alternate email and open the verification message from Gmail.
 Click on the link to continue with removing your Gmail address.
 This step is important.
 Your Gmail address won’t be deleted until you click on the link.

 Note: Before you delete Gmail, you can download your emails by click on the “Download Data” link on the top of the Google services list.
 You can choose to download all emails or select specific labels.